How to segment WooCommerce customers

 Geographic segmentation

-Surely, as businesses become global it’s possible to sell across multiple countries.
+Surely, as businesses become global, it’s possible to sell across multiple countries.
 But this doesn’t imply that all locations are equal.
-There are important aspects bound to geographic limits, such as culture, language, or even the logistic.
+Important aspects are bound to geographic limits, such as culture, language, or even logistics.
 Thus, some products and services can benefit from geographic customer segmentation.

-Usually, the first experiment regarding geographic customer segmentation is simply filtering them by city, area, or even country.
+Usually, the first experiment regarding geographic customer segmentation filters them by city, area, or country.
 For instance, here we filter all users from the US:

 Segmentation strategy for geographic segmentation